Asiático

-Asiático is an alcoholic drink made out of coffee, it is typical from the Spanish city of Cartagena and very representative of the cuisine of the Campo de Cartagena.
+Asiático is an alcoholic drink with a coffee base.
+It is typical of the Spanish city of Cartagena and particularly representative of the cuisine of the Campo de Cartagena.

 Recipe

-The original recipe consists of coffee with condensed milk and cognac; a few drops of Licor 43 as well as a couple of coffee beans, lemon rind and cinnamon may be added, but it is usual to find it without the grains of coffee and lemon peel.
-It is commonly served in a special glass, thicker than usual to avoid thermal collapse of it, and whose design is inspired by the one manufactured at the ancient Glass Factory of St. Lucia in Cartagena.
-This new glass replaced the glass of vermouth that was originally used because of its greater resistance, and since 1945 is the company Jose Diaz is in charge of its manufacturing and commercialization.
+The original recipe consists of coffee, condensed milk, and brandy, but it is common to find variations that also include a few drops of Licor 43, along with coffee beans, lemon peel, and a cinnamon stick.
+It is commonly served in a special glass, thicker than usual cocktail glasses to avoid thermal collapse, whose design is inspired by the one manufactured at the ancient Glass Factory of St. Lucia in Cartagena.
+This new glass replaced the vermouth glass that was originally used because of its greater resistance, and since 1945 the Jose Diaz company has been in charge of its manufacturing and commercialization.

 History

 The origin of the recipe as we know it today dates back to the 1940s, when it was prepared by Pedro Conesa Ortega in his bar at Albujón in Cartagena, the "Pedrín" bar.
-The drink however was already known before, with different variations, by the fishermen of Cartagena, who used to carry with them poor quality coffee (known as " recuelo"), brandy and milk, which helped them keep warm and clear during the fishing time.
-At the beginning the drink was called "Ruso" (Russian), although its name was replaced by the current, "Asiático" (Asian), due to the political connotations for the first one in a time in Spain when the word was associated with the old Russia from the Soviet Union.
+Variations of the drink, however, already existed among the fishermen of Cartagena, who used to carry with them poor quality coffee (known as " recuelo"), brandy and milk, which helped them stay warm and alert.
+The drink was originally called "Ruso" (Russian), although its name was replaced by the currently-used "Asiático" (Asian), due to the original name's political connotations; at the time, the word was associated with the old Russia from the Soviet Union.

-At present the City Council seeks to promote the drink as a symbol of the city in order to exploit it as a typical item for tourists, for which information campaigns are conducted within the local businesses.
+At present the Cartagena City Council seeks to promote the drink as a symbol of the city to entice tourists; information campaigns are conducted for this purpose within local businesses.